cancervariants/fusion-representation/docs/source/information_model.rst

 Common Elements
 @@@@@@@@@@@@@@@

-Some entities are common elements (e.g. :ref:`genes <gene-element>`) are complex entities with their own information model and are reused across multiple sections of the gene fusion information model.
+Some entities are common elements (e.g. :ref:`genes <gene-element>`): complex entities with their own information model and  reused across multiple sections of the gene fusion information model.
 The information models for those elements are described here.

 .. _gene-element: